 Of course, as the coronavirus pandemic wreaked havoc on airlines and hotels over the last year, many of the travel perks of the Chase Sapphire Reserve went unused by card holders.
 Fortunately, Chase has been proactively adding limited-time benefits that you can use at home, on top of several other new features that were added to the card in January.

-Through September 30, 2021, Chase Sapphire Reserve card holders get 1.5 cents per point on these “Pay Yourself Back” redemptions, which is identical to the value you get when using points for travel via Chase’s travel portal.
+Chase Sapphire Reserve card holders currently get 1.5 cents per point on these “Pay Yourself Back” redemptions, which is identical to the value you get when using points for travel via Chase’s travel portal.
 That’s a solid return for your points and an option worth considering if you aren’t using your rewards on flights or hotels right now.